 Electric showers are amongst the cheapest options.
-They provide water separately from the mains cold water supply and heat water on demand.
-Although they tend not to reach the level of power provided by those showers connected to the mains, choosing one with a higher kilowatt rating will help — they are very economic to run and easy to install and they start at £50.
+They are connected to the mains cold water supply and heat water on demand.
+Although they tend not to reach the level of power provided by those showers connected to the mains, choosing one with a higher kilowatt rating will help — they are economic to run, installation is typically straightforward and they start at around £50.

 A manual shower mixer (from £60) has the hose and spray coming out from a wall unit, with a temperature control to adjust the temperature.

 Thermostatic mixers are similar to manual mixers but have a built-in thermostat that automatically adjusts the water temperature if a tap elsewhere in the house is being used.
 They start at £125.

 Power showers start at £150 and are connected to an integral pump to boost flow rate — however they are not compatible with combi boilers as they need a supply from both a cold water cistern and a hot water cylinder.

 These are just the basic shower types.
 Digital showers, shower towers, columns and cabins, all offer a luxury showering experience, with a multitude of sprays and jets — at a cost of course, from £250 upwards.